 All pupils will receive a bespoke suite of subject options to choose from.
-This Curriculum offer is decided using two key sets of data.
+This curriculum offer is decided using two key sets of data.
 Firstly, we consider the prior attainment data for each pupil from their primary school.
 Secondly, we analyse current Year 9 progress data which has been assessed by staff prior to beginning this process.
+Each curriculum offer is ambitious and allows for a broad and balanced KS4 curriculum for each pupil.
+These are uniquely designed in light of the attainment and progress that has been made in certain subjects but still allows for elements of choice.

 Academic performance in English, Mathematics and Science will be scrutinised for organising choices and considering how each suite can best meet the different learning and assessment needs for each individual to achieve their full potential.
 This data will also determine which pupils do Triple Science instead of Combined Science.
 This means that some pupils, determined by their attainment and progress, will gain an extra GCSE qualification in science.
 This enables our Triple Science pupils to achieve the EBACC qualification in addition to having a free option choice.

-The correct curriculum choices are vital for each pupil in ensuring that they can fulfil their maximum potential and carefully manage the demands of the new

-GCSE curriculum and the examinations.
+The correct curriculum choices are vital for each pupil in ensuring that they can fulfil their maximum potential and carefully manage the demands of the new GCSE curriculum and the examinations.
 All bespoke offers ensure that pupils can access key skills and knowledge for Key Stage 4 success and preparation for life after St Gregory's.
 Every pupil will be challenged to achieve above their expected targets.

-All bespoke curriculum offers facilitate pupils in being able to achieve the EBACC, in line with the Government's ambition for pupils across the country.
+All bespoke curriculum offers facilitate pupils in being able to achieve the EBACC, though some pupil will be on an EBACC pathway, in line with the Government's ambition for pupils across the country.